|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 make turnin_fs (in the

-the group should run make turnin.
-Make sure you have included the
+should perform the upload.
+Make sure you have included the necessary information

 See See section 5.3.6 Turnin Instructions.